Joey Tempest: Europe

 Larsson started performing in 1979, creating the stage name "Joey Tempest", inspired by William Shakespeare's tragicomedy The Tempest as well as the song "Sparks of the Tempest" by American progressive rock band Kansas.
 He formed the band Force with guitarist John Norum, bassist Peter Olsson and drummer Tony Reno.
 Force immediately began building a reputation and a fanbase in the suburbs of Stockholm.
 In 1982, they changed their name to Europe and won the music competition Rock-SM.
 The first prize was a record deal with Hot Records.
 With Tempest as the frontman, Europe released its self-titled debut studio album in 1983 and Wings of Tomorrow in 1984.

-During his years with Europe, Tempest wrote numerous international hits.
-"The Final Countdown" was the biggest; it topped the sales chart in 26 countries, sold 15 million copies, was played at the closing ceremony of the 1987 EuroBasket and 1988 Summer Olympics, became the musical theme of the millennium celebrations and a ringtone in hundreds of thousands of mobile phones across the world.
+Tempest wrote the international hit "The Final Countdown"; it topped the sales chart in 26 countries, sold 15 million copies, and was played at the closing ceremony of the 1987 EuroBasket and the 1988 Summer Olympics.
 After The Final Countdown, Europe released two more studio albums, namely Out of This World (1988) and Prisoners in Paradise (1991), before their final concert in March 1992.
 Europe ended their final tour in Portsmouth and did not perform together again until New Year's Eve, 1999 to 2000.